 It is something that can plague any family with members who like to take it up in casinos on Friday nights or after work.

-It may start of small as a form of entertainment, and that is OK!
-Gambling is legal in most countries, with registered casinos and online casinos, and is categorized as such, but sometimes, some individuals forget the gambling is indeed paid entertainment and that it should not be a means to make money primarily.
+It may start off small as a form of entertainment, and that is OK!
+Gambling is legal in most countries, with registered casinos such as https://www.jack998.com/, and is categorized as such, but sometimes, some individuals forget the gambling is indeed paid entertainment and that it should not be a means to make money primarily.

 But it is this rush that people get when they gamble which leads them to become addicted, it is the money that comes at a prize as well.